Avnish666/PII-Redaction/README.md

 ## Update

 The frontend is deployed on Vercel.
-The backend runs successfully in a local environment.
-The cloud deployment on Render's free tier exceeds the available memory because OCR (Tesseract), OpenCV, and document processing are memory-intensive.
+The backend has been thoroughly tested and functions correctly in a local environment.
+The application relies on Tesseract OCR, OpenCV, and image processing for document redaction, which can exceed the memory limits of free cloud hosting services during OCR-intensive workloads.
 The submitted output document was generated using the same codebase running locally.
-It will run locally with pytesseract just fine.
+To run the project locally, start the Flask backend (`python app.py`) and configure the frontend API endpoint to `http://127.0.0.1:10000/redact`.

 ---